apostrophecms/docs/docs/reference/modules/page.md

 ### `park`

 Use the `park` option to add an array of pages that should be created when the app starts up if they do not already exist.
 Each page is added as an object with initial properties, including the required `parkedId`.
+If a page in this array has the same `parkedId` as one in [`minimumPark`](#minimumpark), the version in the `park` option will be used.

 Required and recommended parked page properties include: